 Alternatively, you can apply the style "display:none";

-This behaviour can be disabled or enabled in the block edit dialog Edit Block > Global > Show blocks hidden by block design.
+This behavior can be disabled or enabled in the block edit dialog Edit Block > Global > Show blocks hidden by block design.
 By default, it is enabled.

 Settings in Global in the block edit dialog apply to all Magic Tabs blocks.

 If you have tab content you need to use in more than one place or common to multiple sets of tabs, you can put one or more tabs into a stack.

 You can put Magic Tabs blocks in stacks and include the stack in the Main area of a page and the Magic Tabs blocks will behave as if they were part of the sequence of blocks in that page area.

 You can put a complete set of tabs in a stack and include the stack in any area of the page and the tabs will behave as a complete set of tabs.